 Sub components of the EEP Phase II

-The EEP Phase II will also provide a platform where 20 Science, Technology, Engineering and Mathematics (STEM) female students from each of the 7 beneficiary institutions will gain hands-on practical training and experience in the design and construction of power systems, throughout the construction phase of the projects.
+The EEP Phase II will also provide a platform where twenty (20) female Science, Technology, Engineering and Mathematics (STEM) students from each of the seven (7) beneficiary institutions will gain hands-on practical training and experience in the design and construction of power systems, throughout the construction phase of the projects.

-Towards ensuring sustainability of the EEP Phase II projects, a Competitive Bidding Process will be adopted in the engagement of renowned experienced Engineering Procurement and Construction Contractors that will execute the Phase II projects.
+In order to ensure sustainability and achieve best practices within the EEP Phase II, a Competitive Bidding Process will be adopted for the engagement of experienced Engineering Procurement and Construction Contractors towards the execution of the projects.

 EEP STEM Internship Programme

 As part of REA’s commitment to advancing gender inclusion and diversity in the power sector, the initiative of the Science, Technology, Engineering and Mathematics (STEM) Female Student Internship Programme was established under the EEP (EEP STEM Programme).
-The goal of this programme is to provide hands-on practical experience to 20 female students from each of the beneficiary institutions, in the design and construction of power systems throughout the construction stage of the EEP projects, as well as to provide continued skill/ capacity building post the STEM Internship Programme.
-For EEP Phase II, 20 STEM female students across the selected phase II institutions will be the ones to gain this hands on training.
+The goal of this programme is to provide hands-on practical experience to twenty (20) female students from each of the beneficiary institutions, in the design and construction of power systems throughout the construction stage of the EEP projects, as well as to provide continued skill/ capacity building after the STEM Internship Programme.

 - To assist the selected students excel academically in their various courses, as well as encourage them to further advance their studies in STEM-related courses.